chud-lori/lori-page/src/content/blog/hashmap-chain-open.md

 2. prime number
 3. deficient number ([more detail](https://en.wikipedia.org/wiki/Deficient_number))

-The algorithm the shifts `hash` 5 positions to left and adds it to itself, which is equivalent of multiplying the hash by 33, that’s why it also called `33 times hashing` .
+The algorithm shifts `hash` 5 positions to left and adds it to itself, which is equivalent of multiplying the hash by 33, that’s why it also called `33 times hashing` .
 Finally, it adds each character of the key to the value hash.

 ```c
 unsigned long hash(const char *str) {